mvujovich/IA22/README.md

 - Fill "other user profile view" with correct information (fixed)
 - Update posts/post list in real time for all table views
 - Allow user to stay signed in with Firebase Authentication
+- Add individual buttons for categories in the upload view
+- Convert "categories" to an array data type accordingly

 ### Dependencies:
 - Firebase Auth